How to set product goals

 Example product goal: Reduce trial time to value (TTV)

 Success metric: Average trial TTV of 10 days

-What are common goal frameworks?
+What are common product goal frameworks?

-Objectives and key results (OKRs)
+Objectives and key results (OKRs) framework

-Communicate exactly what you want to achieve.
+Specific: Communicate exactly what you want to achieve.

-Include a quantifiable outcome to measure progress.
+Measurable: Include a quantifiable outcome to determine progress.

 Combining each component of the SMART goal framework, your product goals might look like the following:

 Double the average weekly time in account by 2X in the second half of the year

 Raise the trial-to-paid conversion rate by 5% in the second half of the year